plentymarkets/plugin-elastic-export-rakuten-de/meta/documents/user_guide_en.md

             Override item availabilty
         </td>
         <td>
-            This option has to be activated because Rakuten.de only accepts specific values which have to be set here.<br> Additional information are provided in <b>3 Overview of available columns</b> for the column <b>lieferzeit</b>.
+            This option has to be activated as Rakuten.de only accepts specific values which have to be set here.<br> Additional information are provided in <b>3 Overview of available columns</b> in the column <b>lieferzeit</b>.
         </td>
     </tr>
 </table>